ibm-cloud-docs/cloud-object-storage/replication.md

 # Replicating objects
 {: #replication-overview}

-Bucket replication allows  users to define rules for automatic, asynchronous copying of objects from source bucket to one or many destination buckets in the same or different locations.
+Replication allows users to define rules for automatic, asynchronous copying of objects from source bucket to one or many destination buckets in the same or different locations.
 {: shortdesc}

 ## What is replication?